whelan-low/tp/docs/UserGuide.md

 ---

 # TAHelper User Guide
+---
+## Welcome to TAHelper!
+---
+Let TAHelper take control of the trivial student management work so that you can focus on what is most important, teaching and delivering quality content to your students!
+---
 TAHelper is a **desktop app for managing contacts, optimized for use via a Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, TAHelper can get your students' contact management tasks done faster than traditional GUI apps.

+- Start your journey with us [here](#quick-start) today!
+Learn the basics, and seamless integrate into TAHelper today!
 - For some uncommon or unfamiliar terms used in this User Guide, [click here](#glossary) for the definition and explanation of some.

 ## Why choose TAHelper?
+TAHelper offers a whole array of convenience and help:
+- Efficient student contact management: A extensive range of commands means that complex student management task can be accomplished in just 1 command.
+- Effortless management of student information: all student contact related task can all be done on TAHelper itself, offering a one-stop solution.
+- Instant retrieval of information: With just 1 command, any information you want about the students, module, tutorial or tutorial teams can be retrieved.

 ## Table of contents
 - [TAHelper User Guide](#tahelper-user-guide)